A Unified Approach to Quantum Key Leasing with a Classical Lessor: Definitions of Secure Key Leasing with Classical Lessor

 \end{definition}

 We also define the one-way variant of the above security. \begin{definition}[OW-VRA security] We say that a PKE-SKL scheme $\PKESKL$ with classical lessor for the message space $\cM$ is OW-VRA secure, if it satisfies the following requirement, formalized by the experiment $\expb{\PKESKL,\qA}{ow}{vra}(1^\secp)$ between an adversary $\qA$ and the challenger: \begin{enumerate} \item The challenger runs $\Setup(1^\secp) \ra (\ek,\msk,\dvk)$ and sends $\ek$ to $\qA$. \item Then, the challenger plays the role of the lessor on input $\msk$ and runs $\qIntKeyGen$ with the adversary $\qA$.
-If the protocol outputs $\bot$, the challenger outputs $0$ as the output of the game. \item $\qA$ sends $\cert$ to the challenger.
-If $\DelVrfy(\dvk,\cert)=\bot$, the challenger outputs $0$ as the final output of this experiment.
+If the protocol outputs $\bot$, the challenger outputs $0$ as the output of the game.
+Let $\tau$ be the transcript of the execution of $\qIntKeyGen$. \item $\qA$ sends $\cert$ to the challenger.
+If $\DelVrfy(\tau,\dvk,\cert)=\bot$, the challenger outputs $0$ as the final output of this experiment.
 Otherwise, the challenger chooses $m^*\gets \cM$, generates $\ct^*\la\Enc(\ek,m^*)$, and sends $\dvk$ and $\ct^*$ to $\qA$. \item $\qA$ outputs $m^\prime$.
 The challenger outputs $1$ if $m^\prime=m^*$ and otherwise outputs $0$ as the final output of the experiment. \end{enumerate} For any QPT $\qA$, it holds that

 \end{definition} \begin{remark}[Security as plain PKE] It is straightforward to see that IND-VRA (resp.
 OW-VRA) security implies IND-CPA (resp.
 OW-CPA) security as a plain PKE scheme with quantum decryption keys. \end{remark}